Function and purpose of cookies

-There are five purpose categories: statistics-anonymous, statistics/analytics, marketing/tracking, functional, and preferences.
+There are five purpose categories: Marketing/tracking, statistics-anonymous, statistics/analytics, functional, and preferences.
 These are explained below.

 Cookies or any other form of local storage that is used exclusively for anonymous statistical purposes (Anonymous Analytics Cookies), that are placed on a first-party domain, and that do not allow identification of particular individuals.

 Cookies or any other form of local storage that is used exclusively for statistical purposes (Analytics Cookies).
 These are also known as “performance cookies”.

 The cookie or any other form of local storage is used for the sole purpose of carrying out the transmission of a communication over an electronic communications network;

 The technical storage or access is strictly necessary for the legitimate purpose of enabling the use of a specific service explicitly requested by the subscriber or user.
 If cookies are disabled, the requested functionality will not be available.
 This makes them essential functional cookies.
 Sometimes these cookies are also called “strictly necessary”.